LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    predicate locally instead of defining it in the class instances.

 **inheritance**
-   While Smalltalk only supports single inheritance, Logtalk supports both single and multiple inheritance.
+   While Smalltalk only supports single inheritance, Logtalk supports single inheritance, multiple inheritance, and multiple instantiation.

 **instance**
-   While in Smalltalk every object is an *instance* of same class, objects in Logtalk can play multiple roles, including the role of a prototype where the concepts of instance and class don't apply.
+   While in Smalltalk every object is an *instance* of same class, objects in Logtalk can play different roles, including the role of a prototype where the concepts of instance and class don't apply.
 Moreover, instances can be either created dynamically or defined statically.